-So far I have released the EP I’m Sorry (2020), the album Nicotine Bunker (2021) and have started releasing singles from my second full length album.
+So far I have released an EP (I’m Sorry, 2020), and two albums (Nicotine Bunker, 2021 & Night and Day, 2023).
 I’m sorry and Nicotine Bunker came out of a couple of intensive recording sessions with producer Tyler Johnson.
-The first two tracks that we released as singles—Over My Head and I’m Here—helped me get signed to Canadian Nettwerk Music Group to do 11 more songs.
+The first two tracks we released as singles—Over My Head and I’m Here—helped me get signed to Canadian Nettwerk Music Group to do 11 more songs.
 The rest we recorded during an unforgettable month in Vancouver.
-In 2022 I then recorded my second album in Mathias Eklund’s wonderful studio Farkosten, with Mathias as co-producer.
+Today, I’m Here clocks in at +6 million plays on Spotify.

 It is difficult to put my music in a single genre.
 Over My Head is at rock bottom an acoustic folk-tune but with a good dash of atmospheric ambient.
 Avalon has an edgy trip-hop touch to it, reminiscent of Massive Attack.
 Surveilling Sky may remind people of Ásgeir Trausti.
 The two tracks Nicotine Bunker and Modern Ages are more light and playful and may make you think of a mix between Jose González and Kings of Convenience.
 Permission to Lose is fragile, thoughtful and melodic á la Nick Drake.
 American Poster is a fusion of flamenco, rap, folk and trip-hop.
 You Want Love may be the folkiest piece I have ever written while Departure is a dreamy mediative instrumental track.
-The two latest songs, Abandoned Places and Lines in Your Palm have again a new sound.
-They can be described as “cinematic”.
-The latest, Wilderness, is an alternative folk-country crossover.
+The tracks on my forthcoming album again have a new sound.
+There are a couple of more upbeat songs that border on rock such as Why Aren’t You Satisfied With Love, but most of my music can be described as “cinematic”.
+One of them, Chilling in the Park, is a funky tune with Spanish influences.

 The early years

-I started learning the flute at 6 in the Suzuki-programme offered by the Umeå Music Services.
+I started learning the flute at 6 in the Suzuki-programme at Umeå Music Services.
 At 12 I got into Umeå Music Classes, which is a regular school except the students get one hour musical training every day in the form of choir and brass-band practice, as well as and pop/rock band practice.
+It has produced a lot of celebrities such as Lisa and Carolina Miskovsky as well as Tove Styrke, but has now been scrapped.
 There I learnt the basics of playing drums, bass, electric guitar and piano.
 At fourteen I was admitted to F-linjen at Umeå Music Services, which allowed me to add classical guitar to my repertoire.
-At 13 I also spent a year in Durham, UK, when my dad did a postdoc there, and joined the guitar club at the Durham Johnson School.
+At 13 I also spent a year in Durham, UK, where my dad did a postdoc, and joined the guitar club at the Durham Johnson School.
 Since then I have been endlessly playing.

 At 14, me and some of my classmates in the Umeå Music Classes started the band Thingvellir, which later morphed into The Slingshot Theory.
 We played melodious progressive rock, with the occasional growling thrown in.
 We made as far as being runners-up in a couple of regional band-competitions, and actually recorded an album which however never got released.
 The band split up when two of the members went to music college in other parts of the country.
 Me and Lucas Enquist, the two remaining band members, became the duo Brother North.
 Brother North self-released a self-titled album in 2014, which the online-blog Beehype selected as one of the Best Icelandic Albums of 2014.
 You can listen to the album on Brother North’s soundcloud page.
 The bands are all in hiatus now, but we made some great music and still get together now and again for a jam.